ipfs-inactive/ipfs-postmsg-proxy/README.md

 ## Caveats

-### Streaming APIs

-The streaming APIs should work as expected _but_ behind the scenes all data is being buffered into memory.

 ### Progress option

-Due to the buffering performed in the streaming APIs the progress option for `files.add` currently tracks progress of data buffered into memory, before it is sent to the IPFS node.
+The progress option for `files.add` currently tracks progress of data streamed to the IPFS node.

 ### Pubsub unsubscribe

-The unsubscribe function is not synchronous as is in js-ipfs.
+The unsubscribe function is not synchronous as it is in js-ipfs.
 Instead it returns a promise that you can use to run code after the unsubscribe has happened.

 ## Contribute